IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 Kallista
 - Apostasy
-    - where the engine of the first cataclysm was built? would explain why it’s in a desert
-    - worship law/order as prevention against the second cataclysm
+    - ==cosmology? worship law/order as prevention against the second cataclysm
     - rumors of great treasure and wealth are actually a macguffin of some sort
 - Dead friend
 - Criminal background + connections, assassinations + thefts